 Boat Building Instructions

-After you've completed the recycling discussion, tell the boys that they'll be designing and building a boat from the recycled materials.
-Set out all of your supplies so that the boys can see what they have to choose from.
+After you've completed the recycling discussion, tell the Scouts that they'll be designing and building a boat from the recycled materials.
+Set out all of your supplies so that they can see what they have to choose from.
 Show them the examples, if you have any.

 For each type of boat, you'll need a sail.
 Sails can be several different shapes: triangular, quadrilateral, or square.